 Episodic acute stress

 Acute episodic stress occurs in people who suffer frequent episodes of acute stress.
-People in this category are often referred to as lives full of chaos and crisis.
+People in this category are often referred to as having lives full of chaos and crisis.
 Always in a hurry.
-Always worried about what can go wrong.
-Always being in a messy environment.
+I was always worried about what could go wrong—always in a chaotic environment.

-Having a high level of demand on them (by others or by their own expectations) can be attributed to episodic acute stress.
+A high level of demand on them (by others or by their expectations) can be attributed to episodic acute stress.

-Imagine that a person is in an environment that is excessively noisy, bright, cold or windy.
-Repeated and / or prolonged exposure to these elements will generate stress.
+Imagine a person in a boisterous, bright, cold, or windy environment.
+Repeated and prolonged exposure to these elements will generate stress.

-Individuals who are repeatedly exposed to lights and sirens, hostile environments and psychological traumas may experience acute episodic stress due to repetitive and / or prolonged exposures.
+Individuals repeatedly exposed to lights and sirens, hostile environments, and psychological traumas may experience acute episodic stress due to repetitive and prolonged exposures.

-Episodic acute stress may be aggravated by the personality traits of ‘Type A’.
-Type As are often characterized by being highly competitive, impatient and having a sense of urgency always present for everything, Type A can, at times, be aggressive and seemingly hostile, sometimes mildly, sometimes not.
+Episodic acute stress may be aggravated by the personality traits of ‘Type A.’ Type As is often characterized by being highly competitive, impatient, and having a sense of urgency always present for everything; Type A can sometimes be aggressive and seemingly hostile, sometimes mildly, sometimes not.

 Episodic acute stress can also manifest itself from chronic worry.
-Individuals can lull themselves and worry about the unfavorable results of everyday situations because they are exposed, repeatedly, to people who are experiencing unfavorable results in their daily lives.
+Individuals can lull themselves and worry about the unfavorable results of everyday situations because they are repeatedly exposed to people experiencing adverse effects in their daily lives.

 Chronic stress occurs when a person is in a repetitively stressful environment and can not see any way out of their situation.
-They feel trapped, so hopeless and so defenseless that they will really give up trying to find a solution.
+They feel trapped, hopeless, and defenseless that they will give up trying to find a solution.

-Sadly, a person can become so accustomed to the feeling of chronic stress that they will feel uncomfortable when not in their stressful environment.
+Sadly, a person can become so accustomed to chronic stress that they will feel uncomfortable when not in their stressful environment.

 Other Types of Stress

-A common type of stress is physical stress, which refers to real physical activities and events that wreak havoc on the human body.
+A common type of stress is physical stress, which refers to actual physical activities and events that wreak havoc on the human body.
 A good example is traveling.
-Traveling frequently can send you to different time zones, which makes sleep and wakefulness difficult.
+Traveling frequently can send you to different time zones, making sleep and wakefulness difficult.

 If you’ve ever spent a day chasing your children at an amusement park or stuck at an airport and dealing with flight delays, you’ve probably experienced physical stress.

 Emotional stress often manifests in the same way as depression.
-You may experience weight changes, changes in the way you sleep or how much you sleep, feelings of isolation and mood swings.
-Emotional stress can also occur when you feel overwhelmed at home or at work.
+You may experience weight changes, changes in how you sleep or how much you sleep, feelings of isolation, and mood swings.
+Emotional stress can also occur when you feel overwhelmed at home or work.

 When thinking about the types of stress, many people do not think about traumatic stress.
-Traumatic stress is a type of stress that occurs due to some type of trauma in the human body and can cause intense pain, coma or even death.
-It is often related to some kind of physical change that occurs.
+Traumatic stress is a type of stress that occurs due to some trauma in the human body and can cause intense pain, coma, or even death.
+It is often related to some physical change that occurs.

-If you went through an operation, your body may experience stress until it recovers from that surgery.
-A car accident, second or third degree burns or even a case of pneumonia can cause traumatic stress.
+If you went through an operation, your body might experience stress until it recovers from that surgery.
+A car accident, second or third-degree burns, or even a case of pneumonia can cause traumatic stress.